DrRadek/MalienTowerOffence/README.md

 # Malien Tower Offence
-- A tower offence game made in Godot.
+- A tower offence game made in Godot in three days (version 1.0.0).
 - Location: Moon.
 - The longer you play, the stronger enemies are so be quick!